Current gravitational-wave astronomy

 Highlights from O3

-LIGO Scientific Collaboration departments and research groups at AEI
+LIGO Scientific Collaboration departments, research groups, and experts at AEI

 LIGO Scientific Collaboration researchers at the Max Planck Institute for Gravitational Physics in Potsdam and Hannover and at the Leibniz Universität Hannover are leading partners in the international gravitational-wave community.